kgourgou/knit-to-jekyll/README.md

 ```R
 knitToJekyll("filename", title="My awesome post.")
 ```

-3. Move figures to the _posts folder.
+If you also have figures in your post, you would need to move them yourself (until me or someone else writes the extra function calls needed to automate this).

 Isn't that much better?
-Let me know if this can be made even better!